jase-k/nlapi-guide-openapi/docs/stage.6.slack-int.md

 1. Go to localhost:5573/dashboard (after logging in)
 2. Click on Connect to Slack -> You should be redirected to the /dashboard with a success message
 3. If successful you should see 'Slack Connected'  in the User Details section.
+4. Use slash command to list your profile details in slack with `/nlapi what are my profile details`

 **4. Distribute Slack App**:
 - You can use the slack app console to distribute your app as you see fit.